when relevant content is

 Another short-term goal for Spanning Backup is to do restores inside the Salesforce appication, as it does for Google Apps.
 Today Salesforce restores are done by exporting the data and re-importing it back.
 “There’s a lot of manual effort involved,” Erramouspe said.

-Erramouspe said Spanning has about 3,000 domain customers (including Netflix) on Google Apps, which is about one-quarter the amount of Google domains Backupify claims to protect.
+Erramouspe said Spanning has about 3,000 domain customers (including Netflix) on Google Apps, which is about one-quarter the number of Google domains Backupify claims to protect.
 The products have slightly different pricing models.
 Backupify charges a monthly subscription and Spanning requires an annual fee up front.
 Erramouspe said customers who signed up in 2013 have renewed at about a 96% rate.

 Spanning charges $40 per year per user with a 99.9% uptime SLA, and unlimited storage.